INTO-CPS-Association/fm_dt_tutorial_2021/README.md

 ### Demo generate_algorithm_from_scenario

-Shows the ability to generate an algorithm from a scenario.
+Shows the ability to generate an algorithm from a [scenario](./demos/generate_algorithm_from_scenario/scenario.conf).

-If successful the conf file 'result_masterModel.conf' is generated in the folder containing both the scenario and algorithm.
+The test calls the Maestro CLI with the scenario file.

+The resulting master model which contains both the scenario and algorithm is placed in a results folder.

 The scenario.conf file can be changed as needed.

 ### Demo verify_algorithm

 Shows the ability to verify an algorithm.

+The test calls the Maestro CLI with the [master model file](./demos/verify_algorithm/masterModel.conf).

+This prints a message in the shell indicating if the master model is sucessfully verified or not.

+In this test there is introduced an error in the algorithm in the mater model file, so it should not verify successfully.

 ### Test visualize_traces

 Shows the ability to visualize possible traces generated from verification.

+The test calls the Maestro CLI with the[master model file](./demos/visualize_traces/masterModel.conf).

+As there is introduced an error in the algorithm in the mater model file, this call returns a video file that visualizes the traces.